didomi/challenges/frontend/README.md

 A list of consents that were given by users.
 This view simply displays items from a list with client-side pagination.

 ![Mockup](https://github.com/didomi/challenges/raw/master/frontend/wireframes/2%20-%20Collected%20consents.png)

+## Review session

+After receiving your code challenge, we organize a review session with you and a few engineers from Didomi.
+During the review session, we will:

+- Ask you to share you screen and do a quick demo of the app you built
+- Ask you to present your project structure and walk us through the code (the different components, the state management, etc.)
+- Ask you general technical questions related to your project and frontend architecture

+A few examples of the topic that we like to discuss in more details:

+- How to scale a big front-end application (modularization, lazy loading, etc.)
+- Smart/dumb components
+- UI libraries
+- State management
+- Fat reducers vs. fat actions
+- Side effects for actions
+- Styling (BEM, SASS, etc)
+- Testing (unit, integration, E2E)